Tuesday, June 11, 2024

 2022

-It was probably soon after the birth of our son, Ezekiel, when I started painting again.
-I got a couple of small commissions so slowly but surely, I was painting again, but I was still unsure what I wanted to paint.
-I knew I needed to do something new and break away from what I had been doing before, which didn't really work.
+It was soon after the birth of our son, Ezekiel, that I started painting again.
+I got a couple of small commissions, and slowly but surely, I was painting again, but I was still unsure what I wanted to paint.
+I knew that I needed to do something new and break away from what I had been doing before, which didn't really work.
 I wasn't happy with my work.
 Painting made me happy, and the joy of finishing a painting was still there, but it didn't last.
-I felt like I was painting an egg that would not hatch.
+My artwork felt like an egg that would not hatch.
 I knew there was something alive in that egg but it would not come out.
 Suffice to say that I struggled to find my true voice.
 Little did I know that it had been there, in front of me for decades.

 Creepy, I know.
 I was a very troubled teenager.
 I was about 18 years old when I drew that.
-When I look at some of those drawings now I can't help but cringe.
+When I look at some of those drawings now I can't be left a little baffled and fascinated.
+What was going through my mind?
 The idea stayed somewhere in me, and it even tried to peek its head out occasionally.
-I was drawing colour pencils on paper for most of my youth until I moved from the small town I grew up in to Moncton where I had access to an art supply store.
+I was drawing colour pencils on paper for most of my youth until I moved from the small town where I grew up to Moncton, where I had access to an art supply store.
 That is when I started painting on canvas.
 Around 2008 was my first attempt at some kind of semblance of "artwork within artwork" where I glued canvas panels onto a stretched canvas:

-About ten years later, in 2018 I was invited to create a work of art on a skateboard for a group exhibition in Montreal.
-The idea of framed artwork within artwork came back to me and I decided to try it literally, that is to actually have a real framed work of art on my skateboard.
+In 2018 I was invited to create a work of art on a skateboard for a group exhibition in Montreal.
+The idea of framed artwork within artwork came back to me and I decided to try it literally.
+This time I would actually have a real framed work of art on my skateboard.

-I loved how it turned out but again, nothing really came of it after that.
+I loved how it turned out but again, nothing really came of this idea after that.
 The frame I used was made of metal and putting the whole thing together was a headache, not to mention that I did not have a whole lot of time to figure it out.
 I ended up hanging it on a nail in the board as a separate piece.
 In retrospect I had no idea how important this piece would later become.
 I still love it very much and I was very happy with how it looked, but I wasn't too sure where to go with the concept.
 Mind you that I was working on other things at the time.
-I had a few commissions going, plus a big painting for Montreal XL as well as preparing a big series for an exhibition at Foufounes electric with my wife for the next year which were all in a very different style, so my focus went back to that and the frame within a frame idea went back to sleep.
+I had a few commissions going, plus a big painting for Montreal XL as well as preparing a big series for an exhibition at Foufounes electric with my wife for the next year which were all in a very different styles.
+So my focus went back to that and the frame within a frame idea went back to sleep.
 Thinking back, if I had not been working on anything else, perhaps I would have taken the time to really explore this idea of "artwork within artwork", but it was not the time.
+In those days I had been exploring doing portraits of children inside children drawings.
+It was very promising at first but then new ideas came and I tried to fit them together without any real success.

-I painted the landscape on stretched canvas, then the night time piece on a canvas panel, framed it and then glued it onto my stretched canvas with staples in the back to make sure it would never fall off.
+I painted the landscape on stretched canvas, then I painted the night time piece on a canvas panel.
+I framed the panel and then glued it onto my stretched canvas with staples in the back to make sure it would never fall off.
 At that moment I knew that I had found my voice and it had been there all along.
-However, these pieces proved to be the hardest I ever had to do in my life!
-Not just mounting the frame, which is nerve-racking enough as it is, but now I have to make a frame and another work of art work with my colors and my composition.
+However, these pieces proved to be the hardest artistic challenge I had ever faced!
+Mounting the framed artwork onto a canvas is nerve-racking enough as it is, but now I have to make another framed work of art fit with my colors and my composition.
 It is often a real headache, but I embrace the challenge.
 After creating this piece, I knew I wanted to make more but I kept making other, easier, small paintings on the side as new ideas came and went.
 I still struggled to make this my imediate go-to because they take so much time to make and I tend to be impatient.
-That has been an artistic problem my whole life; wanting to put idea on paper as fast as possible when I should have been spending more time practicing and learning.
+For the first time in a long time I was really struggling with what to paint.
+The ideas in my head needed to be reformed to this new approach.
+That has been an artistic problem my whole life; wanting to put an idea on paper as fast as possible when I should have been spending more time practicing and learning.
 But's it's all a part of the process of growing I suppose.
 Since I don't like sitting around thinking about how to do something all day and would rather be painting, it still took me a while to start painting strictly "art within art".
 With these works of art I need to be saying something and the pieces need to work.
 After creating a few small pieces with "art within art" (I'm not really sure how to call it!), I finally created Night & Day in 2022 for a series of paintings I did for Café C'est La Vie in Moncton.
 This was my first exhibition in New-Brunswick since moving back here and every painting in that show had this "art within art" approach.

 I was happy to finally be speaking the language I was meant to speak.
-On occasion, I will still create a piece without a framed piece inside of it, but for the most part now, and from now on, my work will have this "art within art" approach.
+On occasion, I will still create a piece without a framed piece inside of it, but for the most part, from now on, my work will have this "art within art" approach.

 The term "Night & Day" is often used to describe something or someone that has changed drastically.
-The painting represents me in my transformative state of growing as a man and also it represents my artwork's growth and change.
+The painting represents me in my transformative state of growing as a man and also it represents the growth and change of my artwork.
 It is a new birth.
 From night to day while looking towards the light for a new tomorrow.

 WWW.PASCALLEOCORMIER.COM